akshay-madar/codestack/Projects/Cloud Based BI Platform - Movie Tycoon/README.md

 # Movie-Tycoon : Big Data for movies
 Problem Statement:
-Movie Tycoon is a platform which helps movie investors by providing insights on where and whom to invest the money on?
+Movie Tycoon is a platform which helps movie investors by providing insights on where and whom to invest the money on.

 Process: